 Charles changed his outlook on marriage (though some say his change of heart occurred earlier).

-After the earthquake, the now-married couple were welcomed by his family and by Boston society when they returned.
+After the earthquake, the now-married couple were welcomed by his family.
+Boston society also accepted them when they returned.
 Until his death in 1768, Frankland observed November 1 as a day of atonement.
 He would lock himself in his room with relics of the earthquake, including the coat stained by the blood of the woman trapped with him.
 He fasted, reflecting on the nature of sin.

 This story about Agnes Surriage was updated in 2023.